 Our representative will get in touch with you shortly.

 The CBIC has released a notification allowing small taxpayers to opt for quarterly filing of GSTR-3B.
-Small taxpayers are those taxpayers with a turnover of up to Rs.5 crore in the previous financial year.
-The quarterly filing option will be available from 1st January 2021 onwards.
+Small taxpayers are those taxpayers with a turnover of up to Rs.5 crore in the previous financial year and opted for the QRMP scheme.
+The quarterly filing option is available from 1st January 2021 and the January-March 2021 quarter onwards.

 Note: A registered person will not be eligible to opt for furnishing quarterly returns if the last return, which was due on the date of exercising such an option has not been furnished.
 For example: If the person is opting for quarterly GSTR-3B filing on 1st December 2020, he will need to furnish his GSTR-3B return for October 2020, which would have been the last return due on the date of exercising the quarterly filing option.

 From 1st January 2021, registered persons who have opted to file their GSTR-3B returns quarterly, are required to pay the taxes due monthly by depositing an amount in the electronic cash ledger that is equivalent to: